-- Rotary and linear operation of cranes
+- Rotary and linear operation of cranes.

-- Rotary operation of winches, most common are mooring and anchor winches
+- Rotary operation of winches, most common are mooring and anchor winches.

-- Rotary and linear operation of stabilisers
+- Rotary and linear operation of stabilizers.

-- Rotary and linear operation of steering machines
+- Rotary and linear operation of steering machines.

-- Rotary operation of hydraulic bow and stern thrusters
+- Rotary operation of hydraulic bow and stern thrusters.

-- Rotary operation of adjustable pitch propellers
+- Rotary operation of adjustable pitch propellers.

 - Rotary and linear operation of remotely operated valves, doors, ventilation flaps, etc.

-- Platforms and passerelles
+- Platforms and passerelles.

 A Hydraulic System Should Require Little Maintenance

-If correctly dimensioned, installed and commissioned, a hydraulic system requires little maintenance, and troubleshooting is pretty easy for personnel with reasonable knowledge of general hydraulics.
+If correctly dimensioned, installed and commissioned, a hydraulic system requires little maintenance, and troubleshooting is pretty easy for personnel with a reasonable knowledge of general hydraulics.
 The two most important factors for trouble-free operation are:

-- Cleanliness during repair, dismantling and assembly of all components
+- Cleanliness during repair, dismantling and assembly of all components.

 Three Types of Marine Hydraulic Systems